Manage

 How to improve pizzeria profit margins:

-• Create a seamless online ordering experience with DoorDash Storefront — which lets you offer commission-free pickup and delivery ordering through your own website.
+• Create a seamless online ordering experience with Online Ordering — which lets you offer commission-free pickup and delivery ordering through your own channels, including your website, native apps, social media, and Google page.
 There are no monthly fees for the software; instead, you pay payment card processing fees of 2.9% of the total transaction amount + $0.30 per order.

 Ghost kitchen profit margin